On the Research Project

 - Historiographically, OMHI sheds light on how local traditions and (neo)colonial influences impacted working lives and built environments and how these factors intersected with societal, economic and political developments during India’s period of high Modernity.

-- Methodologically, OMHI advances the state of the art in construction historiography by testing novel participatory techniques for data collection and interpretation, both in digital and analogue form.
+- Methodologically, OMHI advances the state of the art in construction historiography by testing novel participatory techniques for data collection and interpretation, both in digital form (social media) and analogue form (photo elicitation interviews and workshops).

 > Data Management Plan